 A special NW-STAGE wooden key action was designed to meet the demand of top professionals.
 The new NW-Stage wooden key have layer of synthetic ivory.
 These keys minimize the vibration and distortion.
 Finally a piano that offers players to program up to four virtual zones on the piano.
 Players can assign independent tone generators to these four virtual zones including external MIDI devices.

-The Latest Core Sound Technology
+The Latest Core Sound Technology of Yamaha CP1

 A developed core sound technology is the main reason for its spectacular performance.
 The Dubbed Spectral Component Modelling accurately produces the sounds of acoustic instruments, which includes vintage instruments.